Information in Storage Devices – 049063

 Recommended reading: Analytic modeling of SSD write performance, P. Desnoyers.

-Lectures 5-6 – 7,14/5: Balls-and-bins access model.
-Beyond uniform workloads: hot/cold and time-locality modeling.
-Wear-leveling algorithms and bounds, performance of algorithms (worst-case, average-case, adversarial).
+Lecture 5 – 6/5: Beyond uniform workloads: hot/cold and time-locality modeling.
+Wear-leveling algorithms and bounds.

-Lectures 11-12 – 18,25/6: Data compression in storage: random source, fundamental limits, prefix codes, Huffman coding, Lempel-Ziv coding method+variants, the GZIP standard+implementations, compression levels.
+Lecture 6 – 13/5: Data compression in storage: random source, fundamental limits, fixed-to-variable coding: prefix codes, Huffman coding, fixed-width memory compression.